Adolescence and Eating Disorders: What You Need to Know

 Eating disorders are medical conditions.
 That means professional help is needed—just like you would get help for asthma or a broken arm.
 Encourage the teen to speak to:

-Treatment often involves both mental and physical care.
+Eating disorder treatment often involves both mental and physical care.
 In some cases, it may include family therapy too.

 Be Supportive, Not Controlling